4 Levels of Preferences in Corporate Translation

 2 Quality in translation – Industry-wide preferences

-We’ve all heard “that´s what we call it in the industry”.
-To an extent, it´s probably true.
-Issues with that:
+We’ve all heard “that’s what we call it in the industry”.
+To an extent, it’s probably true.
+However, there are some issues with that:

 - If you think about it, can anyone claim to have the only possible “truth”.
 Does therefore nobody in the industry say it differently…?